-MMAC reviews its State Regulations pertaining to sanctions (13 CSR 70-3.030) to determine appropriate sanctions for providers found to have violations as a result of an MMAC audit.
+MMAC reviews its State Regulation pertaining to sanctions (13 CSR 70-3.030) to determine appropriate sanctions.
 Sanctions may include improperly paid money being recouped; or the provider may face more serious sanctions such as suspension or termination.
 Providers may face less serious sanctions in situations where money was properly paid (there was no adverse finding rendering the employee unqualified but the provider failed to timely screen the employee, for instance).